How to Transition from School to Summer Without Meltdowns - Pop Sugar Cafe

 Why the Transition from School to Summer Is So Hard

 During the school year, kids live by a consistent schedule: wake-up time, class blocks, lunch, recess, dismissal, after-school activities, and bedtime.
-For many children with executive dysfunction, sensory sensitivities, or autism, this structured routine provides predictability and comfort.

 When summer arrives, all of that disappears.
 Suddenly there’s: